(UPDATED, 5:23 p.m., with updated coronavirus case numbers.)

 The state also reported its fourth COVID-19 death, a Nez Perce County patient over the age of 80, with age-related health issues.

 Current COVID-19 Cases

-As of Aug.
-11, the state and its health districts are reporting 25,712 confirmed or probable cases of coronavirus, and 246 deaths from COVID-19.
-The state says 210,599 coronavirus tests have been administered statewide.
+As of Jan.
+15, the state and its health districts report 153,648 confirmed or probable cases of coronavirus, and 1,591 COVID-19 deaths.
+The state says 571,813 Idahoans have been tested for coronavirus, with a total of 917,901 tests performed statewide.
+Since December, 41,424 Idahoans have received a coronavirus vaccine, and 9.739 have received two doses.
 Hover over each county for local numbers.